ahergett/interactive_knowledge_graph/README.md

 Structure and visualise your ChatGPT conversations

 # Instruction
-To setup environment run 'pip install -r requirements.txt' in your environment
+To setup environment run '''pip install -r requirements.txt''' in your environment
+Run '''python main.py''' to start script